hjoliver/cylc-doc/src/glossary.rst

    inter-cycle dependency
    inter-cycle trigger
-      In a :term:`cycling workflow <cycling>` an inter-cycle dependency is a :term:`dependency` between two tasks in different cycles.
+      In a :term:`cycling workflow <cycling>` an inter-cycle dependency is a :term:`dependency` between tasks in different cycles.

-      For example in the following workflow the task ``bar`` is dependent on its previous occurrence:
+      For example in the following workflow the task ``bar`` is dependent on its own previous instance:

       .. code-block:: cylc